jbrumf/tinyqsim/doc/TinyQsim_user_guide.md

   qc = QCircuit(n)
 ```

 By default the quantum state is initialized to $\ket{00\dots 0}$.
-The required initial state can then be created using a few gates.
+The required initial state can then be configured using a few gates.

 It is also possible to set the state using the `state_vector` property.
 The vector must have a norm of 1 and a length of $2^K$, where K is the number of qubits.
 For example: